 - Internationalization.
 Do non-English users and data need to be handled?
 Are differences in date and local currency entry and presentation and timezone important?

 - What is the cost and availability of technical and project management expertise needed for the CRM installation, customization and implementation, training and ongoing support?

 Should I feel comfortable with an open source application in my organization?

 SugarCRM is unique as an open source application, meaning that the source code of the application is available to any user, developer, or customer of the product — including all source code to enable developers to customize and build on the product with ease.
 The current version as of August 2011 is 6.1 and is available in 5 versions from the freely available Community Edition to the Ultimate Edition.
-The Community Edition does have a strong developer ecosystem with both a free add-on available at Sugar Forge and free online training and documentation at Sugar University.
+The Community Edition does have a strong developer ecosystem with both a free add-on available at Sugar Exchange and free online training and documentation at Sugar University.

 Sugar requires an open-source LAMP (Linux, Apache, MySQL and PHP) application stack, and can run on Windows (using IIS and MS SQL Server or Oracle) and is also offered as Software as a Service (SaaS) on cloud platforms like Amazon EC2, IBM Cloud and Rackspace.